OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial1.md

 The setAmbientLight method takes an Ogre::ColourValue.
 The three values represent the red, green, and blue values of the colour, and they range between 0 and 1.

 scnMgr is a variable that is defined in OgreBites::ApplicationContext.
-There are a number of features avariables, like setting up resources and initialization of required routines for rendering.
+There are a number of features available, like setting up resources and initialization of required routines for rendering.
 They will be introduced as we need them.

 Lights will be covered in detail in the next tutorial, but we will still add a simple one to this scene as a teaser.
 New Light objects can also be requested from the Ogre::SceneManager.
 We give the Light a unique name when it is created.

 @snippet Samples/Tutorials/BasicTutorial1.cpp newlight

-@note Starting from version 1.10, camera and lights should be attached to scene nodes for positioning.

 Once the Light is created and attached to its SceneNode, we set its position.
 The three parameters are the x, y, and z coordinates of the location we want to place the Light.